 How the Terrible Towel Came to Be

-To remedy this towel dilemma, an early, special souvenir version of the Terrible Towel was created in 1975, bearing the slogan "Official Myron Cope Terrible Towel."
+To remedy this towel dilemma, an early, special souvenir version of the Terrible Towel was created in 1975 bearing the slogan "Official Myron Cope Terrible Towel."
 The towel is now available in many official versions and can be purchased from the Steelers Pro Shop, and a portion of the proceeds from the sale of the Terrible Towel benefits local Pennsylvania charities.